 Governments serve an important role in undertaking investigations and enforcement action against organizations and/or individuals for violation of laws against unethical business conduct.
-In addition to taking punitive action to punish violations of the law, this role can be a deterrent against unethical business conduct.
-Some governments also offer enforcement recognition and incentives that encourage organizations and/or individuals to prevent unethical business conduct before it occurs or to voluntarily cease / disclose unethical conduct before the situation worsens.
+This role is a deterrent against unethical business conduct.
+In addition, some governments offer enforcement recognition and incentives that encourage organizations and/or individuals to prevent unethical business conduct before it occurs or to voluntarily cease / disclose unethical conduct before the situation worsens.
 Some examples from the APEC region and beyond include: